Exploring the Difference between a Private Reserve & National Park for your Kruger Safari in South Africa

 Share article on

 Ann & Peter booked a wildlife safari to South Africa in September 2018 with Far & Wild.
 After much planning and anticipation, in July 2019 together with their son Josiah they visited the Kruger region for both a guided Private Reserve safari and later a self-drive safari in the National Park itself.
 They ended with relaxation in the stunning landscape of the Panorama Route at Rissington Inn.
+A brilliant combination of safari and relaxation for a South Africa family holiday.

 This review from Ann highlights the difference between staying in a Private Reserve/Concession versus the competitively priced Rest Camps within Kruger National Park itself.
 Ann explains how and why she thinks the value of your safari will be much higher if you choose to stay in a private reserve like Umlani Bush Camp.